30 Most Dangerous Cities in the World

 Safety is always a top priority for any traveler.
 And while we don't think you should necessarily avoid a city with a high crime rate, it's essential to be aware of the statistics to plan your trip with extra precautions.
-That could mean avoiding traveling alone, researching the best neighborhoods to stay in, not staying out until late or booking with a local tour company.
+That could mean avoiding traveling alone, researching the best neighborhoods to stay in, not staying out late or booking with a local tour company.

 We'll leave the planning up to you but wanted to help out by providing you with a list of the 30 most dangerous cities in the world, based on murder rates.

 Before we get to the list, let's talk for a second about what exactly makes a city dangerous — it's more complex than you'd think.